rstudio/keras3/docs/dev/reference/quantize_weights.md

 `quantize_weights()` will recursively call `layer$quantize(...)` in all layers and will be skipped if the layer doesn't implement the function.

-Pass a `mode` string to use the default configuration for int8, int4, or float8 quantization.
-AWQ and GPTQ require a corresponding `config` object.
-A `config` can also customize the quantizers used for weights and activations.
+Pass a `mode` string to use the default configuration for that mode.
+Advanced users can pass an upstream Keras quantization configuration object via `config`.

 ## Usage